 22. Rules of Court

-Rules of Court may be made, by the Liquor Licensing Court Judge, under this Act —
+Rules of Court may be made, by the Liquor Licensing Court judge, under this Act —

 (a) regulating the practice and procedure of the Court and matters that are related; and

 (b) subject to the regulations, as to the costs and charges payable in relation to proceedings under this Act.